hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

     tx-pool-disable-locals=true
     ```

-If this option is set to true, transactions sent via RPC must have the same checks, and should not be prioritized
+If this option is set to true, transactions received via RPC must have the same checks, and should not be prioritized
 over remote transactions.
 The default is `false`.

 ### `tx-pool-enable-save-restore`